Doing Business in Argentina

 50% of Fortune's 100 firms.

-- Argentinian Automotive Industry is a key contributor to the
+- Argentinian Automotive Industry is a key contributor to the manufacturing production

 and exports in the Argentine Republic.
 Automotive sector represented 2.5% of GDP (including